ykwon0407/UQ_BNN/README.md

 ## Uncertainty quantification using Bayesian neural networks in classification: Application to ischemic stroke lesion segmentation (version 0.0.1)

-Pytorch implementation of the paper "Uncertainty quantification using Bayesian neural networks in classification".
+Keras implementation of the paper "Uncertainty quantification using Bayesian neural networks in classification".
 This github is under construction at April 2018.

 ## Scripts